 The 8 Best WordPress directory plugins in 2021

 Below, we'll share details for eight of the most popular directory plugins for WordPress.
-You'll find both free and premium options on this list...
+You'll find both free and premium searchable database plugins on this list...

 1. Posts Table Pro - Most flexible WordPress directory plugin

 In terms of flexibility, Posts Table Pro is the best WordPress directory plugin because it lets you build a 100% custom directory for any type of content, rather than forcing you into a pre-made framework, like many other directory plugins.

 Essentially, Posts Table Pro lets you take any post type and display it in a WordPress searchable database (AKA a directory).
 It comes complete with lots of search and filter options to help visitors browse the directory listings and find what they're looking for.